-In 2014-15, did one of the following circumstances apply to you?
+In 2015-16, did one of the following circumstances apply to you?

-- you were a blind pensioner - you received sickness allowance from Centrelink - you were entitled to full free medical treatment for all conditions under defence force arrangements or Veterans' Affairs Repatriation Health Card (Gold Card) or repatriation arrangements.
+- you were a blind pensioner - you received sickness allowance from Centrelink - you were entitled to full free medical treatment for all conditions under defence force arrangements or Veterans' Affairs Repatriation Health Card (Gold Card).